How to Master Audio With Fairlight

 Conclusion

 That’s it!
 After all these adjustments, here is the finished product of audio recorded straight from my computer in a noisy apartment.
 This is a bit of an extreme example, and I wouldn’t recommend recording your audio this way, but it’s a good sample of what’s possible.
-This recording would be improved drastically with a simple microphone and a room that has more sound insulation or privacy.
+This recording would be improved drastically with a microphone and a room that has more sound insulation or privacy.

 More Fairlight Resources